SilentVoid13/Silent_Packer/README.md

 Silent_Packer is an ELF / PE packer written in pure C.

 This program can be used to obfuscate a binary.
+This packer supports PIE binaries.

 My code is surely not perfect, do not hesitate to make pull requests or to contact me for any problems / code enhancement suggestion at [silentvoid13@protonmail.com](mailto:silentvoid13@protonmail.com).